Key Takeaways

 Due to dropping estrogen levels that speed up bone loss during menopause, bone health can be at great risk.
 Women who go through early or premature menopause may see this start even sooner.

-To help keep your bones strong, make sure you’re getting enough vitamin D — 500 to 800 IU daily can boost bone mineral density as you age.
-Once you hit 65, aim for 800 to 900 IU of vitamin D along with 1,200 to 1,300 mg of calcium daily to help protect bone strength and lower your risk of fractures.
-[1]
+To keep your bones healthy and strong, make sure you’re getting enough vitamin D—about 500 to 800 IU a day can help maintain bone density as you get older.
+After age 65, bump that up to 800 to 900 IU along with 1,200 to 1,300 mg of calcium daily to support strength and lower your fracture risk.
+[2]

 Best Foods with Vitamin D